spond/BUSTED-SRV/README.md

 **batch_script.sh** an example of the slurm batch script used to run simulation replicates through BUSTED an BUSTED[S]

 ## Data

+**to find the simulation data from the paper please visit: http://data.hyphy.org/web/busteds/***

 includes original examples of data and results jsons from BUSTED[S]

 **paper_LFs** includes likelihood function batch files (.LF.bf) used to generate the 16 sequence and 31 sequence simulation replicates in the paper as well as newick trees for both when omega = 1.